About Sumps and Sump Pumps

 Sump pump maintenance often varies depending on how hard the pump has to work to move the water and how large your aquarium is.
 However, there are a few maintenance tasks that you can perform to keep it running smoothly for a long time.
 Check on your sump pump once a month to see if it requires any cleaning- even if your water flow has not changed.
-A routine cleaning can help prevent buildup that can lead to a more challenging blockage.
+Routine cleaning can help prevent buildup that can lead to a more challenging blockage.
 To clean the pump, rinse any debris out of the filter and wipe down the impeller.

 A sump system is a great way to maintain a large aquarium.
 The increased water volume makes it easier to keep your ecosystem balanced and is great for keeping excess equipment out of the display tank.
 It can also make it easier to do water changes and keep everything in great shape without disturbing your fish and plants.
-Sump pumps are the most important part of any sump system, because it is responsible for keeping the water flowing through the cycle.
-A great sump pump is the key to success with your sump system, and choosing the wrong one will definitely lead to some headaches.
+Sump pumps are the most important part of any sump system because it is responsible for keeping the water flowing through the cycle.
+A great sump pump is a key to success with your sump system, and choosing the wrong one will definitely lead to some headaches.
 Now that we have covered what to look for in a sump pump and some of the great options on the market, you can feel confident with your next sump pump purchase.

 If you like the article above, here are some other similar articles you should check out!

 Is an Air Pump Necessary for an Aquarium?